ragardner/tktrees/DOCUMENTATION.md

 - Export all changes: the whole list, straight to a file

 The changelog can be stored with app data, and you can also save a viewable changelog sheet (see XLSX Files).
 Undo does not survive closing the file, but the changelog can be saved.

+Older TkTrees versions that open a file saved by this version keep the sheet and drop the stored changelog.
+Exported five-column changelog files are unchanged and still import.

 #### Import changes